YahooArchive/mojito-shaker/docs/shaker_usage.rst

 Environment Configuration
 #########################

-Shaker allows you to rollups your assets and deploy them in a variety of ways based on the environment context.
+Shaker allows you to rollup your assets and deploy them in a variety of ways based on the environment context.
 All that is necessary is to provide a shaker config per environment in your *application.json*.
 A shaker config specifies what task to run and any additional settings the task depends on.